 - 7. All applicants for employment will be required to complete an application form including their personal details, current and former names, current address, national insurance number, details of their present (or last) employment and reason for leaving, full employment history, qualifications, referees and statement of personal qualities and experience. - 8.
 A statement is included in the application form to advise applicants that it is an offence to apply for the role if the applicant is barred from engaging in regulated activity relevant to children. - 9.
 Applicants will receive a job description and a person specification defining the skills, abilities, experience, attitude and behaviours required for the role applied for. - 10.
-Applicants will also be provided with a copy of the School's Child Protection & Safeguarding Policy.
-The School's Staff Recruitment Policy (this policy) is made available on the School's website and contains details on employment of ex-offenders. - 11.
-Incomplete application forms may be returned to the applicant where the deadline for completed application forms has not passed.
+Applicants will also be provided with a copy of the School's Safeguarding and Child Protection Policy The School's Staff Recruitment Policy (this policy) is made available on the School's website and contains details on employment of ex-offenders. - 11.
+At the School's discretion, incomplete application forms will be disregarded or may be returned to the applicant (usually only where the deadline for completed application forms has not passed).
 Any gaps in employment or education history will be identified and checked with the applicant.
 Application forms will also request a date of birth.
 This is to ensure that proper due diligence on a candidate's education and work career can take place. - 12.
-Support to applicants to complete application forms is available upon request. - 13.
-CVs will not be accepted unless alongside a full application form.
-This is to ensure that the school receives all necessary information for the safer recruitment process.
+Support to applicants to complete application forms is available upon request.